 Time for the (rather late) review of my last book from September’s reading list.
 If you missed the list, you can have a look here.

-My review of Trust Your Eyes by Linwood Barclay
+Book Review: Trust Your Eyes by Linwood Barclay

 What would you do if you witnessed a murder – but no one believed you…